Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate) (Accelerated Online)

 Review important information about application fees.

-• A 3.25 overall GPA or 3.25 GPA in the last 60 hours of hours of undergraduate course work, plus any completed graduate courses.
+• A minimum 3.25 overall GPA or 3.25 GPA in your last 60 hours of undergraduate course work (plus any completed graduate courses).

-• grade of C or better in an upper-division statistics course.
-The course must be completed at the time of application and reflected on submitted transcripts.
+• Completed college course in statistics with a grade of C or higher.
+Course must be completed at the time of application and reflected on submitted transcripts.

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.